Isaac Gómez Exposes the Horrors of Gentrification

 Even though she is educated and artistic, she is a fake ‘woke’ millennial who sees the world through a selfish personal perspective.
 She has trouble dealing with the world when the unexpected pops up.
 And we take the exciting trip right with her.
 Detached from her heritage, Marisa struggles to fight what is happening now.

 Marisa has separated herself from the “other” Mexicans, claiming she is different.
 She represents those who have turned their backs on their origins.

 As a Black male, Lev is expected to demonstrate masculine traits; but he is lured by the past, like a siren’s call.
 Lev, the more puzzling of the two, hides his motivations.
 We wonder why he is with Marisa at all—but we never find out.
 Marisa’s forcefulness prevents Lev from revealing his story.
 We get only fragments of his life.

 The “Displaced” explores the demons that travel with us—represented by burjas, tarot cards, and flickering lights.
 Gómez’s bloody terrors show that we cannot run away from the past.
-Marisa and Lev must answer our generation—and they keep us on the edge right to the end.
-In fact, there are two endings that you can see at separate performances–a another special twist to their fate.
+Marisa and Lev represent our generation’s questions.
+They keep us on the edge right to the end.
+In fact, there are two endings that you can see at separate performances—another special twist to their fates.

 “The Displaced” by Isaac Gómez, directed by Mina Morita & Karina Gutiérrez, at Crowded Fire Theater, San Francisco.
 Info: CrowdedFire.org

 Banner Photo: Troy Rockett and Jordan Maria Don.
 Photos by Adam Tolbert